Caesar Rodney: American Revolution

-Rodney joined McKean as a delegate to the Stamp Act Congress in 1765 and was a leader of the Delaware Committee of Correspondence.
-He began his service in the Assembly of Delaware in the 1761/1762 session and continued in office through the 1775/1776 session.
+In 1765, Rodney joined McKean as a delegate to the Stamp Act Congress and was a leader of the Delaware Committee of Correspondence.
+He began his service in the Assembly of Delaware in the 1761/1762 session and continued in office to the 1775/1776 session.
 Several times he served as speaker, including the momentous day of June 15, 1776, when "with Rodney in the chair and Thomas McKean leading the debate on the floor," the Assembly of Delaware voted to sever all ties with the British Parliament and King.

 Declaration of Independence, by John Trumbull (1818) portrays the presentation of the Declaration of Independence to Congress.
 Rodney is not depicted.

 Caesar Rodney on the 1999 Delaware State Quarter.

-Rodney served in the Continental Congress along with McKean and Read from 1774 through 1776.
+Rodney served in the Continental Congress along with McKean and Read from 1774 to 1776.
 Rodney was in Dover tending to Loyalist activity in Sussex County when he received word from McKean that he and Read were deadlocked on the vote for independence.
-To break the deadlock, Rodney rode 70 miles through a thunderstorm on the night of July 1, 1776, arriving in Philadelphia "in his boots and spurs" on July 2, just as the voting had begun.
+To break the deadlock, Rodney rode 70 mi through a thunderstorm on the night of July 1, 1776, arriving in Philadelphia "in his boots and spurs" on July 2, just as the voting on the Lee Resolution had begun.

 He voted with McKean and thereby allowed Delaware to join eleven other states in voting in favor of the resolution of independence.
-The wording of the Declaration of Independence was approved two days later; Rodney signed it on August 2.
+The wording of the Declaration of Independence was approved two days later.
+Rodney signed it on August 2.
 Backlash in Delaware led to Rodney's electoral defeat in Kent County for a seat in the upcoming Delaware Constitutional Convention and the new Delaware General Assembly.

-Equestrian statue of Caesar Rodney on Rodney Square.
-(Removed from its pedestal at least temporarily on June 12, 2020.
-Location currently unknown.)
+An Equestrian statue of Caesar Rodney on Rodney Square.
+Removed in June 2020, it is currently exhibited in Washington, D.C.’s Freedom Plaza.

 Upon learning of the death of his friend John Haslet at the Battle of Princeton, Rodney rushed to the Continental Army to try to fill his place.
-Haslet was succeeded as colonel by David Hall as General George Washington returned Rodney home to be Delaware's wartime governor and major-general of Delaware militia.
+Haslet was succeeded as colonel by David Hall, as General George Washington returned Rodney home to be Delaware's wartime governor and major-general of Delaware militia.
 The regiment Haslet had built was virtually destroyed at the Battle of Camden in 1780.
 Rodney, as major-general of the Delaware militia, protected the state from British military intrusions and controlled continued Loyalist activity, particularly in Sussex County, site of the 1780 Black Camp Rebellion.